nitin42/animate-components/docs/usage.md

 See the full api for `<Merge />` component [here](https://github.com/nitin42/animate-components/blob/master/docs/api.md).

 ### Delay rendering
-Delay rendering and animation of a component (because it seems weird when the component is rendered by React but animation has a delay of some seconds)
+Delay rendering and animation of a component (useful in some cases).

 Example -